My Linux Server Setup

 User Management

 It's not good to log in as root over SSH.
-Many spambots try to log in as root, which means your server is constantly under attack.
+Many spambots try to log in as root, your server is constantly under attack.

 Create a new user and give him permission to use sudo.
 With sudo a user can get temporary admin-rights if needed.

 On some systems sudo isn't preinstalled.
 For a user to be able to use sudo you just have to add him to the sudo group.
-(On CentOS the groupname is wheel instead)
+(On RedHat-based systems the groupname is wheel instead)

 adduser chris and then usermod -aG sudo chris.

-I also recommend to create a user for every service you manually install.
-If you install git/jenkins/teamspeak then create a new user for those services.
+I also recommend to create a user for other services you manually install.
+If you install git/jenkins/teamspeak then create a new user for those services or start them as a systemd service with a "nologin" user.

 Securing SSH